Entrupy Certificate

 - Entrupy App Users: Business users can manage certificates directly within the Entrupy App and use the API (with

-) to pull certificate data into their backend systems for broader operational integration. - API (Universal Access): The API is the core tool for backend systems to fetch certificate data, verify status, and manage transfers for items processed by either SDK flows or the Entrupy App.
+customer_item_id) to pull certificate data into their backend systems for broader operational integration. - API (Universal Access): The API is the core tool for backend systems to fetch certificate data and verify status for items processed by either SDK flows or the Entrupy App.
+API endpoints for managing certificate transfers are planned for future release.

 Refer to the API Reference and specific SDK guides (Mobile SDKs) for detailed technical implementation.